 The best way to monitor this is to increase self-awareness regarding your alcohol consumption – note how you feel after small amounts and regularly check in with yourself.
 Make sure to take breaks often and monitor how your body is reacting.
 This is a good practice for anyone having a few drinks, but especially important for those who have had weight loss surgery!

 If you’re looking to change your life with weight loss surgery, don’t let myths like these hold you back.
-For more information about bariatric procedures, contact us at Advanced Surgical and Bariatrics today!
+For more information about bariatric center or weight loss procedures, contact us at Advanced Surgical and Bariatrics today!